bnb-chain/BEPs/README.md

 # BEPs

-BEP stands for BNB Evolution Proposal.
+dBEP stands for BNB Evolution Proposal.
 Each BEP will be a proposal document providing information to the BNB Chain ecosystem and community.

 Here is the list of subjects of BEPs: